blockterms/whitepaper/README.md

 An edittoken is generated and created when the partnership address is created. edittoken is optionally linked to email address.
 If a user forgets the edittoken a link to reset the edittoken is sent to the email address.

 Who ever owns the edittoken, owns the access to edit the partnership.
 The keys to the partnership address are owned by blockterms.
-These keys are only used to sign transactions offline and submitted to the currency network.
+These keys are only used to sign transactions offline and submit to the currency network.

 It may be possible to build a multi signature system where multiple partners have to signoff to make a change in the partnership information.
 This will eliminate the need for edittokens.
 Community adoption drives such customized feature needs.